Operation Goodwood: Goodwood plan

 The 11th Armoured Division was to lead the advance, screen Cagny and capture Bras, Hubert-Folie, Verrières and Fontenay-le-Marmion.
-Its armoured brigade was to bypass most of the German-held villages in its area, leaving them to be dealt with by follow-up waves.
-The 159th Infantry Brigade, was initially to act independently of the rest of the division and capture Cuverville and Démouville.
+The divisional armoured brigade was to bypass most of the German-held villages in its area, leaving them to be dealt with by follow-up waves.
+The 159th Infantry Brigade, was initially to act independently of the armoured brigade and capture Cuverville and Démouville.
 The Guards Armoured Division, advancing behind the 11th Armoured Division, was to capture Cagny and Vimont.
 Starting last, the 7th Armoured Division was to move south beyond the Garcelles-Secqueville ridge.
 Further advances by the armoured divisions were to be conducted only on Dempsey's order.
-The detailed orders for the II Canadian Corps were issued a day later, to capture Colombelles, the remaining portion of Caen and then be ready to move on the strongly held Verrières (Bourguébus) Ridge.
+The detailed orders for the II Canadian Corps were issued a day later, for the capture of Colombelles, the remaining portion of Caen and then be ready to move on the strongly held Verrières (Bourguébus) Ridge.
 If the German front collapsed, a deeper advance would be considered.

 Second Army intelligence had formed a good estimate of the opposition Goodwood was likely to face, although the German positions beyond the first line of villages had to be inferred, mainly from inconclusive air reconnaissance.
 The German defensive line was believed to consist of two belts up to 4 mi deep.
 Aware that the Germans were expecting a large attack out of the Orne bridgehead, the British anticipated meeting resistance from the 16th Luftwaffe Field Division bolstered by SS-Panzergrenadier Regiment 25 of the 12th SS Panzer Division Hitlerjugend.
-Signals intelligence ascertained that the 12th SS Panzer Division had been moved into reserve and although it was slow to discover that SS-Panzergrenadier Regiment 25 was not with the 16th Luftwaffe Field Division, having also been placed into reserve, this oversight was rectified before 18 July.
+Signals intelligence found that the Hitler Youth had been moved into reserve and although it was slow to discover that SS-Panzergrenadier Regiment 25 was not with the 16th Luftwaffe Field Division, having also been placed into reserve, this oversight was rectified before 18 July.
 Battle groups of the 21st Panzer Division with around 50 Panzer IV and 34 assault guns, were expected near Route nationale 13.
 The 1st SS Division Leibstandarte SS Adolf Hitler was identified in reserve with an estimated 40 Panther tanks and 60 Panzer IV and the presence of two heavy tank battalions equipped with Tiger tanks was established.
 German armoured strength was estimated at 230 tanks and artillery strength at 300 field and anti-tank guns.
 The Second Army believed that 90 guns were in the centre of the battle zone, 40 on the flanks and 20 defending the Caen–Vimont railway line.
 The British had also located a German gun line on the Bourguébus Ridge but its strength and gun positions were unknown.